mattpocock/xstate-codegen/readme.md

+> XState Codegen is deprecated - we'll be bringing this exploratory work into XState core.
+We're convinced that typegen is the future of good typing in XState, and syncing it with core (and the XState VSCode extension) is the future.

 ## Type Safe State Machines

 `xstate-codegen` gives you 100% type-safe usage of XState in Typescript.
 [Try it out at this codesandbox!](https://codesandbox.io/s/xstate-codegen-example-7etw2?file=/src/demo.machine.ts)